Ctrl-X/Siribro/README.md

 We will remove this dependency in a future version.

+## Customization
+There is already a lot of way to customize Siribro.
+Each section will discuss about a specific aspect.

-## Set Options to customize your setup
+### Set Options to customize your setup
 Siribro have some options that you can provide to tweak the component.
 Just call `setOptions(...)` before your start the dialog :
 ```javascript
 siribro.loadJson(...)